Find Lower Prices

 Best choice: Green or renewable energy contracts

 Deemed contracts / rollovers: Typically more expensive and lack competitive pricing.
+Out-of-contract rates: Applied when a contract expires, often at higher costs.

 Quick Decision Guide